biomedia-mira/causal-gen/README.md

 Our HVAE-based causal mechanisms (`src/vae.py`) are trained outside of Pyro using Pytorch, and all trained mechanisms are subsequently merged into a single Pytorch module to create a DSCM.
 See `src/pgm/dscm.py` for an example.

-The code for the MIMIC Chest X-ray models and experiments is separate from the rest (at least for now) and can be found in `src/chest_xray`.

 ### Requirements
 To run the code you will need to install the requirements listed in the `requirements.txt` file.
 E.g. from inside your env of choice run:
 ```